Small Time Behavior and Summability for the Schr\"odinger Equation: Introduction.

-For a general potential, we do not have the luxury of obtaining such a closed expression; we have to work with analytic properties of the unitary group generated by the Hamiltonian $-\Delta+V$; note that the semigroup generated by this operator has been studied extensively, for example, by Simon \cite{simon1982schrodinger}.
+For a general potential, we have to work with analytic properties of the unitary group generated by the Hamiltonian $-\Delta+V$; note that the semigroup generated by this operator has been studied extensively, for example, by \cite{simon1982schrodinger}.
 In fact, an orbit of a square-integrable function generated by $e^{t\Delta}$, viewed as a spacetime function, solves the heat equation, and by exploiting the exponential decay of the corresponding Green's function, one can easily show pointwise convergence to initial data (the Green's function corresponding to $e^{it\Delta}$ has no such spatial decay).
 More generally, $\left\{e^{t\Delta}\right\}_{t>0}$ defines a holomorphic $C_0$-semigroup, and the strong convergence $e^{t\Delta}\xrightarrow[t\rightarrow 0]{}\mathds{I}$ is an example of standard Abel summability traditionally studied for Fourier series on an interval.
 For complex $t\rightarrow 0$ such convergence occurs in a sector symmetric about the positive $t$ axis.
 However under the Wick rotation $t \mapsto it$, our sector of convergence is now symmetric about the imaginary $t$ axis, and our case of real $t\rightarrow 0$ constitutes a boundary case of the known region of Abel summability.
 Therefore Abel summation is an insufficient tool to answer our problem.
-To this end, we summarise the main results of this paper:\\
+To this end, we summarise the main results of this paper: